ekeren/IDC-demo/README.md

 - Into session to [Amazon Bedrock](https://aws.amazon.com/bedrock/)
 - Use Amazon Bedrock Resource from Wing
 - Create a Github App
-- Commit Code into open PR
+- Commit Code into open PR.
 - How to produce ready-to-apply Terraform assets.

 ### Some General Resources: